Skip to main content

 • Business registration documents showing you as owner, director, or shareholder — no time limit

-• Financial statements (tax returns, balance sheets, or income statements) confirming business income — last 2 years
+• Financial statements (tax returns, balance sheets, or income statements) confirming business income — no older than 2 years

 • Both documents must be submitted together